fedesss98/ml-to-eta-of-citrus-orchards/README.md

 Use the file `environment.yml` to install dependencies using `pip` or `conda`.

 Run the script `eta_predict.py` inside `eta_ml` folder to generate predictions and trained Machine Learning models.
+This is the reccomanded way to use this module, leaving untouched the underlying code and tinkering with parameters.
+Note that in `eta_predict.py` both positional arguments and named arguments are gathered in dictionaries with uppercase names, and that `main` functions of every `eta_ml` submodule are imported with the name of the file to explicit their function.

 In "[Running the Code - Overview](#running-the-code---overview)" you will find this project workflow to train ML models and generate predictions.
 Details on code's inputs will be given in the Section "[Parameters](#parameters)".

-Note in `eta_predict.py` both positional arguments and named arguments are gathered in dictionaries with uppercase names, and that `main` functions of every `eta_ml` submodule are imported with the name of the file to explicit their function.
+All those submodules are integrated in `eta_predict.py` in the order presented below.

 ## Running the Code - Overview
 ### Setup Data